by Mike Levin SEO & Datamaster, 09/08/2010

 Dorothy, you’re not in BIOS anymore.
 Yep, I bricked my SheevaPlug.
 This happened somewhere along the line of debootstrapping onto an SD card, a process which in all other ways went butter smooth.
 I posted that video to make the details of interacting with these silly embedded system more clear.

-two five SheevaPlugs, and am experimenting around with them figuring out how best to guide people on turning them into general purpose “Shank Servers” and a nice bare-bones minimal system.
+I have two five SheevaPlugs, and am experimenting around with them figuring out how best to guide people on turning them into general purpose “Shank Servers” and a nice bare-bones minimal system.
 There is a lot to work out.
 First of all, it’s on the ARM architecture as opposed to Intel-style x86 architecture.
 That means everything is just a little bit different.
 We are specifically on the Kirkwood version of the ARM technology purchased by the company called Marvell from Intel, when Intel divested itself of the XScale technology, previously created by DEC called StrongARM, licensed from ARM, founded in a collaboration between Acorn, VLSI and Apple as a response to Commodore’s 6502 domination over low-end CPUs, which they acquired from MOS, a chip-provider to HP that hired a Chuck Peddle who previously worked for Motorola to make a $25 CPU-for-the-masses alternative to the $300 Motorola 6800 chip.

 Pshwew!
 So there’s some quick history of the direct and indirect legacy of the hardware of that little SheevaPlug.
 It represents an alternative, computers for the masses—not the classes, branch of computing, today picked up by Raspberry Pi as a charity-type thing in the UK by which an actual computer that encourages hacking and learning is cheaper than a textbook.
 The SheevaPlug was the precursor to this, and still quite viable as a “headless” tiny computer.